| BUYERS GUIDE

 who deal through distributors often find it difficult to compete with brands that have local subsidiaries.

 Given the Great Wall background we had mixed feelings about the Haval project, until we spent some time with the new H9.
-This vehicle comes in Premium
+At launch in 2016 this vehicle

-After a week’s testing the Lux version we’re sure the H9 would have success in the Australian market, if the powertrain produced better fuel economy.
+After a week’s testing the 2016 Lux version we’re sure the H9 would have success in the Australian market, if the powertrain produced better fuel economy

 Forty-five to 51 grand for a Chinese-made 4WD wagon may sound like a lot of money, particularly when the brand is virtually unknown, but the production